domainaware/parsedmarc/README.rst

                             Email the results using this user
       -P OUTGOING_PASSWORD, --outgoing-password OUTGOING_PASSWORD
                             Email the results using this password
+      --outgoing-port OUTGOING_PORT
+                            Email the results using this port
+      --outgoing-SSL OUTGOING_SSL
+                            Use SSL/TLS instead of STARTTLS (more secure, and required by some providers, like Gmail)
       -F OUTGOING_FROM, --outgoing-from OUTGOING_FROM
                             Email the results using this from address -T OUTGOING_TO [OUTGOING_TO ...], --outgoing-to OUTGOING_TO [OUTGOING_TO ...]